-Stakeholder groups Role and responsibility Involvement and communication strategy Implementing parties county councils leader for all WPs Since the action plan contributes to the implementation of the official county-level strategy, approved by the county council, who support the PANEL 2050 project, there is no need for specific involvement action National Transport Authority collaborating in WP3 - creating supportive infrastructure They have to be involved by the county councils.
-Contributors IT companies implementation of WP2 - creating the , , , , , , , , , , , , , , , , , , , , online platform Oszkár implementation of WP2 - creating the online platform Target groups individuals as a target group they role is to be open for carpooling WP 4 will ensure their involvement and establish the suitable communication channels.
+Stakeholder gro oups Role and responsibility Involvement and communication strategy Implementing parties county councils leader for all WPs Since the action plan contributes to the implementation of the official county-level strategy, approved by the county council, who support the PANEL 2050 project, there is no need for specific involvement action National Transport Authority collaborating in WP3 - creating supportive infrastructure They have to be involved by the county councils.
+Contributors IT companies implementation of WP2 - creating the , , , , , , , , , , , , , , , , , , , , online platform Oszkár implementation of WP2 - creating the online platform They have to be involved by the county councils Target groups individuals WP 4 will ensure their involvement and establish the suitable communication channels.